 AN UPDATED NOTE: quite a few readers have contacted via the comments with questions about their own situation - will it work with this mattress so-and-so?
 Am I doing it right?
 Why can't I get my back to shrink? etc. etc. PLEASE NOTE - if you want to ask a question, please contact me via the contact form rather than post a comment, as these go unseen, and there is no way for me to reply to them.

 This article was written for memory foam mattresses.
 If you are trying it with a sprung mattress, I suspect it won't work.
-(But it does work with a futon! )
+(But it does work with a futon! ) If you want to buy the items used, just try eBay.
+I did!

 I recently had the challenge of transporting a king size memory foam mattress.
 The choices seemed to be hire a van (or removal company) or somehow ram it into the Skoda Octavia in the hope it would bend and fit.
 I wasn’t over-keen on that option as it would mean leaving little room for anything else in the car.